pikepdf/pikepdf/docs/topics/security.rst

 --------------------

-For widest compatibility, passwords should be composed of only characters in the ASCII character set, since the PDF reference manual is unclear about how non-ASCII passwords are supposed to be encoded.
+For widest compatibility, passwords should be composed of only characters in the ASCII character set, since the |pdfrm| is unclear about how non-ASCII passwords are supposed to be encoded.
 See the documentation on :meth:`pikepdf.Pdf.save` for more details. pikepdf encodes passwords as UTF-8.